 The good news is that Congress forgave the 10 percent rule in wake of Katrina and may make the same call for Sandy.

 Tax laws are complex under the best circumstances.
 The most effective advice that anyone can give to people recovering from this devastating storm is to get professional assistance at tax time.
-The IRS has made adjustments in the past after a disaster and may make further changes in lieu of the mass property claims inevitable with Sandy.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+The IRS has made adjustments in the past after a disaster and may make further changes in lieu of the mass property claims inevitable with Sandy.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.